 For sure you know how it goes in the interviews.
 Most job candidates come up with typical answers, saying the same thing gurus from some big websites in careers niche advice them to say.
 And while these answers are OK, they are nothing special, nothing a typical hiring manager hasn’t heard a hundred times before.

 If you want to stand out in an interview--and you should try to do so, especially when competing with many people for the job, you should not be afraid to say something unconventional.
-For example that you are still waiting for your first big failure (see sample answer no.4), or that a bottle of gin, or vodka, or whiskey or whatever helps you forget (see sample answer no.6, of course additional explanation is necessary in this case :)).
+For example that you are still waiting for your first big failure (see sample answer no.4), or that a bottle of gin, or vodka, or whiskey or whatever helps you forget and deal with the failure (see sample answer no.6, of course additional explanation is necessary in this case :)).

 Saying something else than everyone else, you can easily end up being the one candidate everyone remembers at the end of the interviews.
 And that should be your goal after all…